 Below is a summary of this past week’s notable ERISA decisions by subject matter and jurisdiction.

 Weiner v.
 Blue Cross and Blue Shield of Louisiana, No. 3:2017cv00949, 2018 WL 5279316 (N.D.
 Tex.
 Oct.
 24, 2018) (Magistrate Judge David L. Horan).
 The court previously determined that Dr. Weiner has no right to sue BCBSLA for the claims brought in this lawsuit because of an anti-assignment prohibition in the health benefit plan and that BCBSLA did not abuse its discretion in denying coverage.
 The court granted in part BCBSLA’s motion for attorney’s fees.
 Notably, the court factored in the fact that BCBSLA sought an early settlement and offered Plaintiff a monetary amount in the settlement that was multiples of the amount of benefits Plaintiff placed at issue and he refused the settlement.
-The court also found that the claimed rates of $385.00 and $275.00 per hour are reasonable and within the market rate for attorneys handling this type of litigation in the Dallas area of these attorneys’ experience level.
+The court also found that the claimed rates of $385.00 and $275.00 per hour are reasonable and within the market rate for attorney handling this type of litigation in the Dallas area of these attorneys’ experience level.

 White v.
 The Senior Leaders Severance Pay Plan of Danaher Corporation and Its Affiliated Companies, No. 217CV03476ODWJCX, 2018 WL 5304771 (C.D.
 Cal.
 Oct.
 22, 2018) (Judge Otis D. Wright).
 The court previously granted summary judgment to Defendant on Plaintiff’s claim for denied severance benefits.
 The court denied its subsequent motion for attorneys’ fees after considering the Hummell factors.
 Plaintiff did not bring his lawsuit in bad faith so there would be no deterrence.
 There is no dispute Plaintiff could satisfy a fee award but this factor and the “benefit to all plan participants” factor is neutral.
 The only factor in favor of a fee award is the relative merits of the parties’ position.